luckyian/The-Glucose-Guardian/README.md

-# The Glucose Guardian presented by the Guaridans of the Glucose
+# The Glucose Guardian presented by the Guardians of the Glucose

 * We acknowledge the repo is spelling incorrectly and we will create a new repo as we work on future developments